ArjanKw/GeoFS-BlueAngels/README.md

 ![Warns for stall](Images/scripts/engine-mode.png)

 ## Flight path vector
-With this script you see where you are flying to, with a flight path vector.
+With this script you see where you are flying to, with a flight path vector (FPV).
 The author of this script is [Tylerbmusic](https://github.com/tylerbmusic/GeoFS-Flight-Path-Vector/) and GGamerGGuy.
+The FPV is very important to see exactly where you're flying to, and helps to make the landing more accurate:

-We changed it, so you can press the letter 'Q' to show/hide the flight path vector.
+We changed it slightly, so you can press the letter 'Q' to show/hide the flight path vector.

 Installation: [add this script](https://raw.githubusercontent.com/ArjanKw/GeoFS-BlueAngels/refs/heads/main/Scripts/geo-fs-flight-path-vector.js) to Tampermonkey, or execute it in Developer Console.